Beefeater 24 (London Dry Gin)

 In the Mouth 56/60

 This is so much better than the previously reviewed Beefeater London Dry Gin.
 Like the nose, the taste is fresh and clean upon the palate.
 There is a certain zestfulness to the mouth-feel which is most welcome.
-I taste the juniper first, but the crisp clean citrus flavours follow almost immediately.
+I taste the juniper first, but the crisp citrus flavours follow almost immediately.
 The light taste of heather is apparent, and deep in the bottom of the gin is a certain mustiness which seems to vanish as soon as I notice it.
 There is much more depth to the Beefeater 24 than I am able to describe.
-Fleeting flavours wander in and out of my perception, and I am fully impressed by both the depth of flavour displayed and the absence of any bitterness to detract from the experience.
+Fleeting flavours wander in and out of my perception, and I am fully impressed by both the depth displayed and the absence of any bitterness to detract from the experience.

 I decided to construct two cocktails, a Gin and Tonic (See Recipe below), and a Lime Fizz.
 Probably the best way to sum up those experiences is to admit that I spent the next couple of days making more Gin and Tonics and more Lime Fizzes with the Beefeater 24.
 Frankly, this gin is extremely mixable and makes great cocktails.
 I am very impressed!

 The finish is just as crisp and clean as the entry, with trailing notes of juniper and citrus zest, and a soft but delightful fade of orange liqueur.
 There is no burn that I could discern, and is a great example of a sipping gin.